albinaglv/Restaurant-Orders-Analysis/README.md

 ### 🎯 Objectives

 In a competitive restaurant industry, understanding customer preferences and menu performance is crucial for maintaining profitability and customer satisfaction.
-This project aims to provide actionable insights that can help restaurant owners optimize their menu offerings, improve operational efficiency, and ultimately enhance customer experiences.
+This project aims to provide actionable insights that can help restaurant owners optimise their menu offerings, improve operational efficiency, and ultimately enhance customer experiences.

 The primary objectives of this project are:
 1. **Menu Performance Evaluation**: Assess the popularity and profitability of new menu items.